joshbegley/nyt-latest/README.md

 `A Syrian Defense Ministry official said Israel’s military fired missiles Monday night on areas south of the capital Damascus killing two soldiers, wounding seven and causing material damage.`\
 https://nytimes.com/aponline/2020/08/31/world/middleeast/ap-ml-syria-israel-1st-ld-writethru.html?searchResultPosition=6

-**Biden Confronts Trump on Safety, Saying Violence Is Happening on His Watch**\
+**Biden Confronts Trump on Safety, Saying the President ‘Can’t Stop the Violence’**\
-`In a blistering speech, Joe Biden charged that President Trump “can’t stop the violence” in America, as the Democratic nominee sought to refocus the spotlight after a week of Republican attacks.`\
+`In a blistering speech, Joe Biden charged that crises “have kept multiplying” under President Trump’s watch.
+It was an effort to refocus the spotlight on the incumbent after a week of Republican attacks.`\
 https://nytimes.com/2020/08/31/us/politics/biden-speech-trump.html?searchResultPosition=7

 **Zoom Rides Pandemic to Another Quarter of Explosive Growth**\